Classic Vietnam: Hanoi to Ho Chi Minh City

 - CEO (Chief Experience Officer) throughout, local guides.

-- Your G for Good Moment: Oodles of Noodles
+- Your G for Good Moment: Oodles of Noodles, Hoi An

 - Your Welcome Moment: Welcome Meeting - Meet Your CEO and Group